Social media use by the Islamic State: Telegram

 During 2014, IS became very active on Telegram after many major social media platforms banned IS content and sympathetic accounts.
 Telegram is an encrypted messaging application.
 The platform by nature is created as an end-to-end user encryption platform.
 Further, it also has special features such as the self-destruct timer which erase all evidence and messages.
 The app has a user data protection policy because violating this policy could potentially damage the app’s brand of customer privacy.
 Government agencies have been unable to break Telegram's encryption technology.

 On Telegram, IS often uses the hashtag #KhilafahNews to attract their users.
 Telegram is used by IS to plan social media campaigns on alternate platforms.
 The organization also uses Telegram as an anchor platform to connect with their user base when their other accounts are banned on Twitter and Facebook.

 On 28 February 2016 a video was uploaded threatening to expose the najaasah and shoot the hesitates.
 Produced by Ibn-Altayb and distributed by Al-Hayat, the video shows footage of Bruxelles attacks and the victims.

 In July 2017, Telegram came under scrutiny from the media and news media outlets.
 It has been documented that IS gunmen have used this app to maintain contact with IS leaders in Raqqa days before terror attacks in Turkey, Berlin, and St. Petersburg.
 Despite concerns from Western media, there has been little to no action taken against IS accounts on Telegram.

 In April 2019 a video was uploaded in which they urged lone wolves to attempt to attack during the Holy Week in Sevilla and Málaga.
 In Sevilla, a jihadist who intended to perform a lone wolf attack was arrested.

 TikTok

 In October 2019, it was reported that IS recruitment content was discovered on TikTok.
 Approximately two dozen accounts were subsequently shut down in response.

+By 2025, TikTok had evolved into a "low-threshold" gateway for extremist recruitment, characterized by researchers as part of a "Virtual Caliphate Complex."
+Nearly 93 unofficial IS support groups, known as "feeder groups," were found to be repackaging official IS content into short-form videos with pink hearts, catchy music, and internet memes to evade detection and appeal to the "TikTok generation."
+This content often promotes a "victimhood-revenge" narrative rather than complex theology, specifically designed to radicalize minors.